 Review options and develop process for BTS endorsement of training and education courses and materials

 Provide input to curricula for transplantation courses

 Consider role of providing support with construction of job description

 Ensure that training issues in transplant medicine and cardiothoracic surgery are dealt either through external training committees with input from the BTS or by this committee

 The committee will consist of four consultant members elected by the society in a free ballot.
-This will be organised by the Electoral Reform Services to coincide with all the other elections of the BTS.
+This will be organised by the Civica Election Services to coincide with all the other elections of the BTS.
 The tenure of membership shall be three years from the next BTS annual congress.

 Therefore, in every four year cycle, there will be 3 years with one vacant seat for election and one year with 2 seats.
 Members shall be eligible for re-election for a further 3 year term.